pluggdapps/pluggdapps/docs/configuration.rst

 pluggdapps.httpconnection
 -------------------------

+connection_timeout
+    Timeout in seconds after which an idle connection is gracefully closed.

+max_buffer_size
+    Maximum size of read / write buffer in bytes.

 no_keep_alive
     HTTP /1.1, whether to close the connection after every request.

-max_buffer_size
-    Maximum size of read / write buffer in bytes.

 read_chunk_size
     Chunk of data, size in bytes, to read at a time.

-connection_timeout
-    Timeout in seconds after which an idle connection is gracefully closed.

 pluggdapps.httpcookie
 ---------------------

-value_encoding
-    While computing signed cookie value, use this encoding before return the value.

 secret
     Use this to sign the cookie value before sending it with the response.